Need a Construction Website?

 Throughout your website, make sure to include an appropriate calls to action

-Put your call to action in several places (“get estimate” or “request your free consultation” in the header and sidebar, for example).
+Put your call to action in several places (“get estimate” or “request a free consultation” in the header and sidebar, for example).

 YOUR GOAL is to get the lead (capture their name, number and email if possible) and then SHOW them the unique value in the follow up call.
 Wiens warns, “If you leave that to your website’s contact page, the phone won’t ring.”